Macquarie Singers 2023 rehearsals have commenced!

-We generally perform two major concerts per year and also appear at special events such as an Opera House concert, or singing Christmas Carols at a local Hospital, the annual Carols on the Common and the North Ryde RSL club.
+We generally perform two major concerts per year and also appear at special events such as singing Christmas Carols at a local Hospital and aged care sentres, the Carols on the Common and the North Ryde RSL club.
 More info?
 Click here…

 Also see our: